badjoke-lab/cryptofeescope/workers/history-writer/README.md

 - The Worker only runs on its scheduled trigger.
 For local iteration, `wrangler dev --test-scheduled` can be used to execute the scheduled handler manually.
 - No UI or GitHub Actions changes are needed for this Worker.
+- After deployment in Cloudflare, create or select your D1 database, bind it as `DB`, and confirm the 10-minute cron trigger is enabled.